 - Solid coconut oil, while it does melt rather quickly in the mouth, doesn’t quite melt quickly enough.
 Grossness factor elevated.
 If you can, put a jar of unrefined coconut oil on your stove while you cook and let it melt, since the liquid form is ever so much more palatable.
-(Here’s one source for quality coconut oil, and you can get a free book all about the other benefits of coconut oil if you’re a first time customer.)
+(Here’s one source for quality coconut oil (use the code STEWARDSHIP to get 10% off).

 - Figure out when to do it so that no one has to talk to you.
 Oil pulling is apparently best done in the morning, but if that’s not possible, don’t sweat it.
 I’ve used two different times to make it work: during a shower and while working on the computer at night, after everyone has gone to bed.

 - We are always running out of spoons around here.
 I’ve tried to use a clean one to pull oil, since I have to dip it in the coconut oil, and then after I swish water around my mouth, I use the same spoon to take my cod liver oil.
 See how much I overthink efficiency?
 Just thought I’d share.

 - You are supposed to brush your teeth right after pulling oil, which is good (see no. 2 above).